 Family-friendly attractions in the area include the SEA LIFE London aquarium (free entry for kids under three) and Tate Modern (free entry for all).
 The Southbank Centre hosts a varied programme of events, including family targeted shows and activities.
 There are also lots of kid-friendly restaurants here, including Giraffe, which offers high chairs, kids menus and baby-change facilities.

 Kids love animals and zoos are a great destination for parents of young (and not so young) children.
 ZSL London Zoo offers a brilliant day out with smooth paths and step-free access everywhere, baby change tables in all toilets, family-friendly dining options and a petting zoo with a kids play area, including water play.

 For something smaller, Battersea Park Children's Zoo is a popular local zoo which has a heated mother and baby feeding room.
 You could also check out one of London's city farms, which mostly have on-site cafes and are often located near local parks.

-London has some amazing children's theatres.
-From the Little Angel Puppet Theatre to seasonal touring productions of popular work such as The Gruffalo, Peppa Pig, The Wiggles and more.
-Various London venues have also embraced the growing trend for Baby Disco, a place where you can get down on the dancefloor with young kids.
+London has some children's theatre shows; from hit shows such as The Lion King, to seasonal touring productions of popular work such as The Gruffalo, Peppa Pig, Stick Man and more.
+Various London venues have also embraced the growing trend for baby sisco, a place where you can get down on the dancefloor with young kids.
 Top spots for baby discos include Baby Loves Disco at Dalston Junction venue Arcola Theatre and Disco Loco at Hackney Showroom.